mohammedehab2002/mohammedehab2002.github.io/projects.md

 # Robotics

+## Evaluating SOTA learning-based VPR methods in the context of SLAM (Final project for Visual Navigation of Autonomous Vehicles)

+Visual place recognition is an important subproblem in SLAM systems crucial for detecting loop closures.
+However, even modern SLAM systems like [Kimera](https://github.com/MIT-SPARK/Kimera) use old approaches like bag-of-words in their loop closure module.
+Independently in the computer vision community, learning-based approaches like [SALAD](https://github.com/serizba/salad) demonstrated very impressive recall on VPR datasets.
+The goal of this project was to incorporate SALAD into Kimera and evaluate its improvement on realistic SLAM datasets.
+The code can be found [here](https://github.com/mohammedehab2002/Kimera-VIO), and the technical report can be found [here](16_485_Final_Project.pdf).

 ## Uneven Bars Robot (Final project for Underactuated Robotics)

 The goal was to synthesize a controller for a robot to perform in the uneven bars gymnastics event.
 Specifically, to swing from a still position and jump from the high to the low bar.